pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-roleinheritance-reset.md

 ## Options

 `-u, --webUrl <webUrl>`
-: URL of the site.
+: URL of the site where the list is located.

 `-i, --listId [listId]`
 : ID of the list.
 Specify either `listTitle`, `listId` or `listUrl`.